KanFudz/MeXE402_Midterm_JohnReiR.Malata_ArianeMaeD.Umali/README.md

 - <b>&beta;<sub>1</sub>, &beta;<sub>2</sub>, ..., &beta;<sub>n</sub></b> are the coefficients.
 - <b>&epsilon;</b> is the error term.

-In this project, we will apply Linear Regression to the **Bike Sharing Dataset** to predict the number of bike rentals based on weather conditions, season, and other factors.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In this project, we will apply Linear Regression to the **Bike Sharing Dataset** to predict the number of bike rentals based on weather conditions, season, and other factors.

 ## Overview of Logistic Regression

-**Logistic Regression** is used when the dependent variable is binary (e.g., yes/no, true/false, or 0/1).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **Logistic Regression** is used when the dependent variable is binary (e.g., yes/no, true/false, or 0/1).
 It estimates the probability that a given input belongs to a specific category.
 The model outputs probabilities, which are then thresholded to classify the input into one of two classes.

 ### Logistic Regression Equation

-For logistic regression, the model predicts the probability of a binary outcome, expressed as:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; For logistic regression, the model predicts the probability of a binary outcome, expressed as:

 **$$
 P(Y=1 | X) = \frac{1}{1 + e^{-(\beta_0 + \beta_1 x_1 + \beta_2 x_2 + ... + \beta_n x_n)}}